Captain Fantastic and the Brown Dirt Cowboy: History

-Written, according to lyricist Bernie Taupin, in chronological order, Captain Fantastic is a concept album that gives an autobiographical glimpse at the struggles John (Captain Fantastic) and Taupin (the Brown Dirt Cowboy) had in the early years of their musical careers in London (from 1967 to 1969), leading up to John's eventual breakthrough in 1970.
-The lyrics and accompanying photo booklet are infused with a specific sense of place and time that would otherwise be rare in John's music.
+Written, according to lyricist Bernie Taupin, in chronological order, Captain Fantastic is a concept album that gives the reader an autobiographical glimpse of the struggles John (Captain Fantastic) and Taupin (the Brown Dirt Cowboy) had in the early years of their musical careers in London (from 1967 to 1969), leading up to John's eventual breakthrough in 1970.
+The lyrics and accompanying photo booklet are infused with a sense of specific place and time that would otherwise be rare in John's music.
 John composed the music on a ship voyage from the UK to New York.
 The 8 track tape was the first to have the songs in the same order as the LP.
 This resulted in a fade-out/fade-in in the middle of several songs.

-"Someone Saved My Life Tonight", the only single released from the album (and a number 4 hit on the US Pop Singles chart), is a semi-autobiographical story about John's disastrous engagement to Linda Woodrow, and his related 1968 suicide attempt.
-The "Someone" refers to Long John Baldry, who convinced him to break off the engagement rather than ruin his music career for an unhappy marriage.
+"Someone Saved My Life Tonight", the only single released from the album (and a number 4 hit on the US Pop Singles chart), is a semi-autobiographical song based on John's disastrous engagement to Linda Woodrow, and his related 1968 suicide attempt.
+The "Someone" refers to Long John Baldry, who persuaded him to break off the engagement rather than ruin his music career for an unhappy marriage.
 It was viewed by Rolling Stone writer Jon Landau as the best track on the album: "As long as Elton John can bring forth one performance per album on the order of 'Someone Saved My Life Tonight', the chance remains that he will become something more than the great entertainer he already is and go on to make a lasting contribution to rock."